broadinstitute/sam/docker/stand-alone/README.md

 #### Restarting the application

-Data in your containers should be persisted when stopping and restarting them so long as you do not run a command that destroys, removes, or recreates any of the SAM containers.
+Data in your containers should be persisted when stopping and restarting them so long as you do not run a command that destroys, removes, or recreates them.

 If you would like to do a clean restart that destroys all previously entered data in your Docker containers and recreates them, use this command: